 Enforced through FIDM action.

-The State received a collection as a result of a FIDM action.
+The State received a collection because of a FIDM action.

-Referred the case to the NCP’s residential State (UIFSA).
+Referred case to the NCP’s residential State (UIFSA).

 The State located the NCP in another State and sent a UIFSA packet to the other State.

-Provided the Responding State with requested or new info.
+Provided the Responding State with requested or new information.

-The State provided the Responding State with requested information (e.g. a record of payments).
-Or the State provided the Responding State with new information (e.g. new locate).
+The State provided the Responding State with requested information (e.g. a record of payments) or the State provided the Responding State with new information (e.g. new employer).

-The State received a collection as a result of a lien.
+The State received a collection because of a lien.
 This could be money from a worker’s compensation lien or money from a lien on real property.

 A bench warrant was issued.

-The State could not identify an employer.
 The State served the NCP with a contempt citation.
-A hearing was held, the NCP failed to appear and a bench warrant for the NCP’s arrest was issued.
+NCP failed to appear, and a bench warrant was issued.

-The State has exhausted all enforcement techniques allowed under the law and the only technique available is tax intercept.
-The tax referral results in a collection.
+The State has exhausted all enforcement actions allowed under the law and the only remedy available is tax intercept.
+The tax referral resulted in a collection.

 Enforced by felony.